-Truth —> If you are from the south, then you know one thing is for sure….
-You don’t mess with traditional Southern Comfort Food, especially Cajun/Creole style food.
+If you are from the south, then you know one thing is for sure…You don’t mess with traditional Southern Comfort Food, especially Cajun/Creole style food.
 Think shrimp and grits, gumbo, and jambalaya.
-Each of these recipes have a unique cooking technique and flavor panel!
-But if your Emeril lagasse, the master of creole food, you can mess with Cajun recipes however you’d like.
-He’s a genius!
-Wouldn’t you agree?

-Yes, shrimp jambalaya can be made healthy, grain free, and gluten free with just a few swaps!
-The RIGHT SWAPS being key.
+Yes, shrimp jambalaya can be made healthy, grain-free, and gluten-free with just a few swaps!
+Instead of a true jambalaya, I made a combo of gumbo and jambalaya.

-- Cajun Spiced chicken or turkey sausage instead of pork sausage
+- Cajun Spiced chicken or turkey sausage instead of pork sausage.

 - Onion, celery and bell pepper is considered the “holy trinity” blend.
 However, chopped carrots or other vegetables may be added or substituted.